binomed/binomed_docs/Prez/AndroidNfc/assets/markdown/nfc_en.md

 ![w-500](assets/images/host-based-card.png)

-=> You have to subscribe your application to and AID (Application ID)
+* You have to subscribe your application to and AID (Application ID)
+* Restrict to NFC-A readers

 <footer/>

 <aside class="notes">
 Principe d'inscriptions ! à un AID

+On garde la possibilité de passer par un secure Element !
 </aside>